When Is a Driver in SA Disqualified From Driving?

 Disqualification for drink or drug driving

-If you refuse a chemical test for drink or drug driving, you will receive an automatic 6 or 12 month disqualification, depending on the test that you refused.
+If you refuse a chemical test for a drink or drug driving, you will receive an automatic 6 or 12-month disqualification, depending on the test that you refused.

 The “on the spot” disqualification is the minimum authorized for the offence.
-If you are convicted in court, the magistrate cancel your licence and impose a longer disqualification.
+If you are convicted in court, the magistrate cancels your licence and impose a longer disqualification.

 If you must go to court for a serious traffic offence, the court can cancel your licence.
 If that happens, you cannot drive until you apply for and receive restoration of your licence.
 You are not eligible for restoration until any disqualification imposed by the court has ended.

 If you receive an “on the spot” disqualification, you are entitled to challenge it in court.
 You should talk to a lawyer about grounds you might have for challenging a disqualification.
 A lawyer can also tell you whether you have grounds for avoiding a conviction that might result in a court-imposed disqualification.

 If you are disqualified for demerit points, you may be eligible for a “good behaviour” option.
 If you select that option, your disqualification will not take effect.
 If you go one year without incurring more than one new demerit point, you will never need to serve the disqualification.
 If you receive two or more new demerit points, however, the length of your disqualification will double.